Who is able to purchase the wedding insurance policy?

 - Extended Public Liability

 - Public Liability for Guests

 My venue has stated that I must have public liability insurance, does your policy include this?

 Yes, our policies include Public Liability cover for the bride, groom or civil partners for up to £3million.
-If chosen, the Extended Public Liability Elective Benefit can increase this up to £5million.
-Cover may also be extended to guests by choosing the Public Liability for Guests Elective Benefit.
+If chosen, the Extended Public Liability Optional Benefit can increase this up to £5million.
+Cover may also be extended to guests by choosing the Public Liability for Guests Optional Benefit.